spoonapps/docs/doc/quick_start/tryit/tryit.md

 	Push complete
 ```

-Once the `Push complete` message appears in your command prompt, the image is on the [Spoonium Hub](http://spoonium.net/hub), which functions similarly to a remote repository in Git – it allows your work to be accessed from any computer with access to the remote.
-Every Spoonium user has an unlimited number of public repositories.
+Once the `Push complete` message appears in your command prompt, the image is on the [Spoonium Hub](http://spoonium.net/hub), which functions similarly to a remote repository in Git - it allows your work to be accessed from any computer with access to the remote.
 You can view your new image by going to **http://spoonium.net/hub/[username]/helloworld**.

-Repository pages on Spoonium serve as complete version histories of different images, just like remote repositories in Git.
+Repository pages on Spoonium serve as complete version histories of different images, just like remote repositories in Git, and every Spoonium user has an unlimited number of public repositories.

 Public repositories are great for sharing work with others.
 They're a quick and easy access point for colleagues, collaborators, or end users to access, download, and run your project.
 Read more about repositories [here](http://spoonium.net/docs/hub#repositories).